Join Anna Maria’s

 The Bucintoro at the Molo on Ascension Day.
 Canaletto, c.
 1732.

-Marriage of the sea (Sposalizio del Mare) was a ceremony symbolizing the maritime dominion of Venice.
-The ceremony, established about 1000 AD was a solemn procession of boats, headed by' the Doge's Bucentauro.
-Prayers were chanted that "for us and all who sail thereon the sea may be calm and quiet".
-Every year the doge dropped a ring into the sea, and with the Latin words “Desponsamus te, mare” (We wed thee, sea) declared Venice and the sea to be one forever.
+The Marriage of the Sea (Sposalizio del Mare) was a ceremony symbolizing the maritime dominion of Venice.
+The ceremony, established around 1000 AD, was a solemn procession of boats headed by the Doge's Bucentauro.
+Prayers were chanted that "for us and all who sail thereon the sea may be calm and quiet.”
+Every year, the doge dropped a ring into the sea, and with the Latin words “Desponsamus te, mare” (“We wed thee, sea”), declared Venice and the sea to be one forever.

-The dominion of Venice stretched as far as Greece, Cyprus, as well as along the whole Adriatic coast.
-The Venetian Republic, known as the “Serenissima” (the most serene) became the greatest commercial power of medieval times and through the Renaissance period.
-The influence of the Byzantine world is evident in the rich architecture of the city and the spice trade has left its mark in the Venetian cooking style, flavorful and rich of eastern character.
+The dominion of Venice stretched as far as Greece and Cyprus, as well as along the whole Adriatic coast.
+The Venetian Republic, known as the “Serenissima” (“the most serene”) became the greatest commercial power of the medieval times and through the Renaissance period.
+Byzantine influence is evident in the city’s rich architecture, and the spice trade left its mark on Venetian cuisine, which has a rich, eastern flavor.

 Liver and Onion